 ‘Dessert’ is derived from desservir, ‘to remove that which has been served’.
-In ancient times that usually meant some cheese, dried fruit or honey might be served after the table was cleared.
-In the Middle Ages, the wealthy would dine on sweet dishes in between the meat courses (jellies, compotes, flans) and finish with a glass of Hypocras and a few bonbons.
+In ancient times that usually meant cheese, dried fruit or honey might be served after the table was cleared.
+In the Middle Ages, the wealthy would dine on sweet dishes (entremets such as jellies, compotes, and flans) in between the meat courses, then finish with a glass of Hypocras and a few bonbons.

-By the 17th century, aristocratic desserts became as Baroque and elaborate as the art in the châteaux.
-Royal pastry chefs made magnificent dessert sculptures, of marzipan, preserves, creams, jellies, etc decorated with flowers.
-Ice cream and ice desserts appeared in the late 17th century (see glace).
+Aristocratic desserts became as Baroque as the art in the châteaux.
+Royal pastry chefs created magnificent sculptures, of marzipan, preserves, creams, jellies, etc decorated with flowers.
+Ice cream and ice desserts appeared in the late 17th century.

 Image by Julie Kertesz, Creative Commons License